kirajano/wiki-streams/README.md

 **Possible Visuals**

+Plan Min:
 - How many bots crated content?
+DONE (en and de)
+- Extend above to all regions and visualize on the map
+- Categories of articles that being changed
 - What is the change type?
+- Length change?

+Plan Max:
 - What topics are being more goodfaith / damaging?
   - How many?
   - Geographically?